Not sleeping well? 5 mind-soothing ways for first responders to get better sleep

 Not getting adequate rest can wreak havoc on your physical and mental health

 It’s no secret that shift work is hard on your mind and body.
-Moreover, the stress and hypervigilance that your body and mind experience while on duty can and does bleed into off-duty life [At the end of this article, download 6 tips from the U.S. Army to improve your sleep].
+Moreover, the stress and hypervigilance that your body and mind experience while on duty can and does bleed into off-duty life.

 And the longer you’ve worked as a first responder, the more this dysregulation can affect all aspects of your physical and mental health.
 This not only translates into something like dealing with poor sleep, but it ultimately has adverse effects on things like your blood pressure and heart health.